best peak district views cover photo

 woman standing on rock formation on derwent edge

-awesome views on derwent edge overlooking the peak district
+awesome views on Derwent Edge overlooking the peak district

-My route takes you away from the crowds, where you can enjoy this beauty spot in total solitude.
-The best place to park is at Cutthroat Bridge Layby, which is free and directly next to the trailhead leading to Derwent Edge.
+The best place to park is at Cutthroat Bridge Layby, which is free and directly next to the trailhead.

 10. Kinder Scout - The Highest View in the Peak District